SultanaK/AnimationStation-backend/README.md

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

+API Documentation:

+POST Features: - '/login' is made for users to login - '/animations' is made for users to post a new animation - '/users' allows user registration

+GET Features: - '/profile/:user_name' accesses the specific logged in users profile

+DELETE Feauture: - '/pups/:id' deletes a certain animation listing

+PATCH Feature: - '/pups/:id' allows updates to the animation